 My Sweet Potato Snack Bars also make a great breakfast or early morning snack on-the-go.

-What kiddo wouldn’t want cookies for breakfast, right?
-My Apple Pie Breakfast Cookies are always a hit and these Veggie Loaded Breakfast Cookies (with carrot and zucchini) by The Natural Nurturer look amazing.
+Breakfast Cookies: What kiddo wouldn’t want cookies for breakfast, right?
+My PB&J Breakfast Cookies (from my Kid Kitchen cookbook) and Apple Pie Breakfast Cookies are always a hit and these Veggie Loaded Breakfast Cookies (with carrot and zucchini) by The Natural Nurturer look amazing.